-Southwest Airlines Co.’s organizational culture promotes employee well-being, pointing to the underlying principle that employees who are properly taken care of are the ones who provide the highest quality of output.
-In theory, corporate culture defines the philosophy, beliefs, traditions, core values and behavioral expectations among employees; influences every aspect of the business; and serves as a critical success factor in the company’s long-term growth in the global commercial aviation industry.
-The corporate culture supports the achievement of Southwest Airlines Co.’s corporate mission and vision statements, which require high quality and popularity to ensure long-term profitability.
-The company’s organizational culture supports employee involvement, satisfaction, morale, and motivation to aim for high performance that relates to the mission and vision.
+Southwest Airlines’ organizational culture promotes employee well-being, pointing to the underlying principle that employees who are properly taken care of are the ones who provide the highest quality of output.
+In theory, organizational culture or corporate culture defines the philosophy, beliefs, traditions, core values, and behavioral expectations among employees.
+Work culture influences every aspect of business and serves as a critical success factor in the company’s long-term growth in the global commercial aviation industry.
+The company culture supports the achievement of Southwest Airlines’ corporate mission and vision statements, which require high quality and popularity to ensure long-term profitability.
+The company’s work culture supports employee involvement, satisfaction, morale, and motivation to aim for high performance that relates to the mission and vision.
 As one of the leading airlines, Southwest takes pride in its organizational culture, as other firms attempt to emulate this cultural approach.
 Thus, the enterprise illustrates the significance of its corporate culture in achieving success in the airline industry.

 The commercial aviation industry involves aggressive competitors that utilize various factors, such as cost and pricing, to reinforce their competitive advantages.
-In competing against other airlines, such as United Airlines, Delta Air Lines, and American Airlines, Southwest Airlines Co. considers its organizational culture as a strategic management tool for enhancing the business in terms of quality of multinational operations and organizational efficiency.
-Through this corporate culture, the company addresses the competitive environment by focusing on its human resource management and development practices, such as in handling training and motivational programs for employees in flight operations.
-Such organizational cultural factors align with Southwest Airlines Co.’s generic strategy and intensive growth strategies to ensure competitive advantages in the industry.
+In competing with United Airlines, Delta Air Lines, and American Airlines, Southwest Airlines Co. considers its organizational culture as a strategic management tool for enhancing the business in terms of quality of multinational operations and organizational efficiency.
+Through its corporate culture, the company addresses the competitive environment by focusing on its human resource management and development practices, such as in handling training and motivational programs for employees in flight operations.
+Such organizational cultural factors align with Southwest Airlines’ generic competitive strategy and intensive growth strategies to ensure competitive advantages in the industry.

 Southwest Airlines has an organizational culture for employee well-being.
 In developing and maintaining its corporate culture, the company’s administration focuses on individual employees as the foundation of its commercial aviation business.
 As a result, Southwest Airlines has various programs and policies that address employees’ morale, motivation, and job satisfaction.
-This organizational cultural aspect contributes to satisfactory employee performance, which leads to high business performance in the air travel market.
-The following are the main characteristics of Southwest Airlines Co.’s corporate culture:
+This aspect of the company culture contributes to satisfactory employee performance, which leads to high business performance in the air travel market.
+The following are the main characteristics of Southwest Airlines’ organizational culture:

 - Employee-centered appreciation, recognition, celebration